rossanx/akfs/README.md

-# akfs
+# KALIMERA - akfs

-A Kernel From Scratch
+Kalimera - A(nother) Kernel From Scratch

 Yes, this is another operating system kernel written from scratch.
 There are tons of the same out there.